Githbhatia/Streamlit_InstrumentedBldgs/README.md

 4/18/2025 Added option to change damping ratio and end-period for floor spectra.
 Also, added an option to rearrange the channels by dragging and dropping using streamlit_sortables (which is pretty neat).

+5/3/2025 Added option to calculate drift from user selected channels (further refinement needed).
+Also added option to output velocity and displacement channels.

 Try it at https://appinstrumentedbldgs-mltednwkb9re4umeqmdwkb.streamlit.app/